 At St Mewan we believe reading is key to success for children in all subjects and areas of life, both now and in the future.
 It also opens a the door to a whole world of enjoyment, imagination and possibilities.
 Therefore, we try to do all we can to support parents on helping their children to read at home.
-All the documents below can also be found in the children’s guide books to each year as well as in their Accelerated Reader Log.
+We hope the documents below will help you in supporting your child with their reading whilst at St Mewan.

 In EYFS and KS1 we follow the RWInc programme for the teaching of phonics and early reading.
-Information packs are sent to parents regarding this when their child joins the school.
+Information packs are sent to parents regarding this when their child joins the school and RWI parents sessions are held in Reception, Year 1 and Year 2 during the Autumn term of each year.
 Below you will find the information on how we teach phonics and how you can support your children with phonics and early reading at home.

 Reading books in KS1 are sent home twice a week.
 These books are all matched to pupils phonic ability.
 Sometimes parents question why we send the same book for two or three days.
 This is best practise in order for children to move from decoding words letter by letter, to reading for understanding and enjoyment.
 The repetition of a text for a short period helps to build confidence and higher level reading skills.

-In addition to this, we send home sharer texts which are texts pupils can share with a parent.
+In addition to this, we send home library books which are texts pupils can share with a parent.
 Parents should read these to a child and allow them to join in if they wish but the entire text should not be read by the child as they may be beyond their phonic ability.
 Information about both books can be found below.

 - RWInc Instructions.pdf